ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Toxic and Drug-Induced Hepatitis.md

         * Aminotransferase >10000 may occur
         * Renal failure
         * Myocardial injury
 * Extremely high aminotransferase with low bilirubin is characteristic
+* If history unclear or altered sensorium then can start n-acetylcysteine if biochemical features present